strongloop/strongloop.com2/_posts/2019-06-19-in-the-loop-june-19.md

 ### LoopBack 4 | Fast and robust way to build an API

-In this video we explore a node.js framework LoopBack, one of the easiest frameworks for API creation.
+This 25-minute video explores node.js framework LoopBack, one of the easiest frameworks for API creation.

 [WATCH THE VIDEO >>>](https://www.youtube.com/watch?v=jQ6abvNmQiA)